Risky Link Building Practices

 Non-editorial article directories are risky because they are usually filled with unreadable spun content and therefore just another type of spam site.
 If the particular article linking to your site is unique and readable that’s one good thing.
 However, these sites will often have manual or algorithm penalties, get no human traffic, and are just risky link neighborhoods in general due to massive overuse.
 It’s easy pick out many of these sites by the simple fact that they’ll have “article” in the name.
 A few of these links won’t hurt you but a large number of AA article directories will help to trigger a penalty.

-A small number of editorial article directories like EzineArticles.com still carry significant power and also bring some traffic.
-But if the rest of your link profile is suspicious, just stay clear of all article directories since even editorial directories can be referenced to in a manual penalty.
+A small number of editorial article directories like EzineArticles.com still carry some power and also bring some traffic.
+However, these are still risky and considered manipulative by Google.
+We have seen EzineArticles listed as a specific example in a reconsideration request rejection notice.
+To be safe, just stay clear of all article directories since even editorial directories can be referenced in a manual penalty.

 Bulk Forum Posts

 Mass forum post backlinks are similar to AA blog comments though usually with smaller counts of outbound links.
 These spam links are generated by programs like xrumer, will usually be mixed with a lot of other spam posts, and only work on abandoned forums.
 Pure spam links.

 Forum posts in general are low quality links that only have real value with forums and topics relevant to your site.
 Also be EXTREMELY careful when making forum posts with money keyword anchors.
 Particularly if you are a member with one or only a few posts on the forum.
 These posts and links are commonly singled out as “unnatural links” in manual penalty notices, even if they are legitimate helpful posts but using an over-optimized money keyword anchor…